Fair Warning Excerpt

 “No, it wasn’t me.”

-The question came out of the blue and internally startled me.
+The question startled me.
 I hesitated.
 I jumped to thinking about the law and my rights and totally skipped over the fact that I had committed no crime and therefore my DNA in any form from semen to skin residue could not be found at any crime scene from last Wednesday.

-I came out of the reverie and realized that my DNA was my quickest way off their radar.
+I realized that my DNA was my quickest way off their radar.

 “How about right now?”